thinkst/canarytokens/frontend_vue/README.md

 ### Manage page capabilities

-Token manage settings use a default set of capabilities.
+Token manage settings use a common set of capabilities for most supported tokens.

-If the token is different from the default, add an entry in ```src/utils/tokenManageCapabilities.ts```.
+Every known token should have an entry in ```src/utils/tokenManageCapabilities.ts```.

-The current default is:
+Use the common capabilities helper for tokens that follow the common pattern:

 ```
 {